ThinkRedstone/Campaign/Setting.md

 Bell is infatuated with her in a way only a teenager can with another teenager.

+### Allynna the Spellsmith
+Appearance: A female elf, wearing an elegant white dress

+Magic can be divided to three parts: Magical items, Rituals, and Spells.
+If Outrok and Aire do the first two, Allynna does the last one.
+An old elf, she devoted her life to studying magic and crafting spells.
+She avoids conflict, and generally is only intrested in magic and its applications in the betterment of society.
+Some churches didn't like this, as she could do with her magic things that normally the citizens would need the church to apply divine power for.
+Because of this, the churches in the city plotted to have her removed and her name tarnished- thrown out of her own city because she dared trying to help her people without the churches's approval, Naru convinced her that with the gods gone she could help many more people with her magic.

 ## Other Members of Note

 ### Bell Trueflame